djmmoss/chisel-least-mean-squares/README.md

 # chisel-least-mean-squares

-This is a base Least Means Squares (LMS) hardware implementation in Chisel.
+This is a basic Least Mean Squares (LMS) hardware implementation in Chisel.

 ## Adder Tree